 While I wasn’t 100% sweat-free in the Coast, I noticed that the baby was much cooler and not very sweaty.
 Because she wasn’t sweating too much, I wasn’t either, at least on my back.
 There is definitely much more air flow with the center mesh panel.

 This is our newer Tula Coast Toddler Carrier, which is just as cool as the standard size.

 Being cooler with the Tula Coast baby carrier also helps when active around the home as well!

 When it’s warm in the house and I’m moving around doing the daily chores… Tula Coast to the rescue!
 Little Miss like to take her morning nap while I’m wearing her on my back , and the mesh panel of the carrier will help keep her cooler than if she was in the standard carrier.
 Comfy baby means longer nap!
 (Photo cred goes to the #threenager ) 😴😴😴😴😴😴😴😴😴😴😴😴😴😴😴😴😴😴😴😴 Many thanks to @tulababycarriers for sending me this Tula Coast in Aqua Rain to review!
 Review on the blog coming soon.
 In the meantime, you can find this carrier and more on babytula.com. #review #tulababycarriers #tulababy #babycarriers #wearallthebabies #tulacoast #aquarain #tulalove #babywearingmom #babywearing

 Bottom line?
-I’d say yes, the Tula Coast baby carrier is definitely cooler than the Tula Standard.
-I would recommend the Coast to anyone who lives in a warmer climate and has an active babywearing life.
+I’d say yes, the Tula Coast baby carrier is definitely cooler than the Tula Canvas.
+I would recommend the Coast to anyone who lives in a warmer climate or just has an active babywearing life.

 ALSO READ: What Kind of Baby Carrier Should I Buy?